Here are some of the frequently asked questions I get.

 Where are you from?

 I was born in Newmarket, Ontario.
 I spent the first five years of my life moving around a lot between Canada and the U.S. as my father finished up his final years in the military before retirement.
-My parents divorced when I was eight; my mom chose to raise me in Burnaby.
+My parents divorced when I was eight; my mom raised me in Burnaby.
 We also spent time on our family farm in the central part of the Philippines.
-I currently live in New Westminster, B.C. with my wonderful husband Jon.
+I currently live in New Westminster, B.C. with my awesome husband Jon.

 What do you like to do in your spare time?

 I’m REALLY into bullet journaling; I love being creative and crafty.
-I also enjoy reading (especially sci-fi and comics), writing, photography, playing video games, shopping at mom-and-pop places (I love shopping on Granville Island in Vancouver, and also at night markets in New Westminster and North Vancouver) and eating.
-I will never say no to a good donut, unless I’m already full of donuts.
-I spent more than a decade working as a make-up artist to help pay off school (and of course, to be creative) so those who know me know it’s common to find me playing with cosmetics.
-(Yes, I am one of those folks who owns dozens of lipsticks, but only uses about three colours.)
+I also enjoy reading (especially sci-fi and comics), writing, photography, playing video games, shopping at mom-and-pop places (I love shopping on Granville Island in Vancouver, and also at night markets in New Westminster and North Vancouver) thrifting, and eating.
+I spent more than a decade working as a make-up artist to help pay for school (and of course, to be creative) so those who know me know it’s common to find me still playing with cosmetics.

 How did you get to where you are today?

-I had to really work my ass off in that program (it was a really, really hard program!) and got a job as a freelance journalist about six months in; I was working not long after the Mount Polley tailings disaster happened and I managed to break a story on food scarcity.
-The news director then hired me five months after that.
-I worked my way up; I was a reporter, then an overnight news anchor, then a movie critic, and eventually made it to the morning desk and became the assignment editor.
-It was a lot of work, but I did alright because I was fairly organized.
-Not long after I became the assignment editor in 2015, I graduated from BCIT with distinction.
+I got a job as a freelance journalist six months in at CKNW; I was working not long after the Mount Polley tailings disaster happened and I managed to break a story on food scarcity involving a First Nation.
+The news director hired me after that.
+I went from being a reporter, to an overnight news anchor, then a movie critic, and eventually made it to the morning desk and became the assignment editor and split anchor duties on two shows: The Jon McComb Show and The Simi Sara Show.
+In 2015, I graduated from BCIT with distinction.